 Each ingredient is inspected by hand, gently washed and slowly fermented at cool temperatures to best preserve aroma.
-Yeasts, either wild or alternatively expressive cultivars, are used for the conversion of sugars to create the small yield of alcohol that helps carry and preserve the fragrance in your glass.
+Yeasts, either wild or alternatively expressive cultivars (from 2019 all fermentation is with wild yeast further tying our products to our local landscape and its indigenous microflora), are used for the conversion of sugars to create the small yield of alcohol that helps carry and preserve the fragrance in your glass.

 This attention to detail is also reflected in the demands we make in the ingredients for Garden Swift gin, whether cultivated, wild or grown in our own gardens.
 With solid days of extracting the fresh zest from organic blood oranges, rejecting the cheap but lifeless dried peel used by most, through to the gentle hand sorting of flowers picked from the tall candles of mullein plants.